Johnpaulabraham/RaGon/README.md

-# RaGon
+# BamTech
-RaGon is a Tech Institute that provide tech solution to Business and Organizations
+BamTech is a tech platform that provide Tech training for clients.